Spectators are Easier to Control than Thinkers

 When a population gets trained to skim, react, and move on, it becomes easier to guide.
 Not with chains.
 With cues.

-You do not need a grand conspiracy for this.
+You don’t need a grand conspiracy for this.
 You just need a system that rewards fast emotion, compresses complexity, and keeps everyone mildly overstimulated.
-People in that state do not ask better questions.
+People in that state don’t ask better questions.
 They ask quicker ones.

 I catch myself in it too.
 I open a feed for “one thing” and come back ten minutes later with five opinions I did not mean to adopt.